Skip to content

 What I love about this section

-• Product UI screenshot shows the actual Restaurants content type builder with fields and REST API response
+• Product UI screenshot shows the real Content-Type Builder with fields and a live REST API JSON response as the output

-• Three secondary features (Content Type Builder, Dynamic Zones, Custom Fields) expand the value proposition
+• Three secondary feature blurbs (Content Type Builder, Dynamic Zones, Custom Fields) round out the capability picture

 Overlooked sections that quietly drive clarity and trust